 msdt.exe /id DeviceDiagnostic

 The Hardware Troubleshooter will open.
 Run it.
-It troubleshoots problems related hardware and access devices connected to the computer.
+It troubleshoots problems related to hardware and access devices connected to the computer.

 Hope something here helps you!